genpguides/genp-reddit-backup/redditgenpguides.md

 **3. Go to the downloaded folder, find the "disk or .iso file", double-click to open and run "autoplay.exe" as ADMINISTRATOR.**

+&gt; For individual: Proceed with the install setup.

-&gt; For collection: Choose whatever apps you want to install (you don't need all).
+&gt; For collection: Select the apps you want to install (you don't need all).

-⚠️ **Attention - The apps themselves are to work without an account signed in**
+⚠️ **Attention - Majority apps should work without any account signed in (cloud-based might need)**

 &amp;nbsp;